AI Use Cases/Construction

 Is our Human Resources data kept secure during this process?

-Yes.
-OSHA and Davis-Bacon regulatory data is public; your firm's internal policies and incident history remain in your private knowledge base.
-Compliance answers are generated within your secure environment and logged for audit purposes, meeting state labor board and OSHA documentation requirements.
+Yes, within the limits we're honest about.
+OSHA and Davis-Bacon regulatory data is public; your firm's internal policies and incident history remain in your private knowledge base, with compliance answers generated within your secure environment and logged for audit purposes to meet state labor board and OSHA documentation requirements.
+No vendor can honestly promise absolute security, so don't take our word for it - ask to see our data-processing terms and put them in the contract before you sign.

 What is the timeframe to deploy AI hr compliance helpdesk?

-Deployment takes 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Weeks 1-2: data intake and regulatory baseline setup; Weeks 3-6: integration with your Procore and Sage 300 instances and configuration of decision rules with your compliance officer; Weeks 7-10: pilot with a subset of projects and field teams, with daily feedback loops; Weeks 11-14: full rollout and training.
-Most construction clients see measurable results within 60 days of go-live - faster response times, fewer escalations, and improved incident documentation completeness.
+A rollout like this is scoped to show measurable results within 60 days of go-live - faster response times, fewer escalations, and improved incident documentation completeness.

 What are the key OSHA and labor regulations that the AI HR compliance helpdesk covers for construction firms?